This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 When planning how to get to Belgrade, I recommend you fly.
 JAT Airways is Serbia’s national flag carrier which offers the most flights worldwide.

 There are a few low-cost carriers like Wizz Air, Germanwings, Flyniki and others that offer cheap European flights.

-I was born here, it’s my city.
-I love its good and bad sides.
-It is mysterious and I’m glad that it is becoming more progressive.
-It is rapidly changing so everyday you can discover something new which makes it interesting for locals and tourists.
+I love Belgrade because it’s mysterious and I’m glad that it’s becoming more progressive.
+It is rapidly changing everyday, so on every visit, you can discover something new and exciting, making it interesting for locals and tourists alike.

 Whether you’re just passing through or looking to spend a few days, we hope this guide helps you plan what to do in Belgrade and gave you some inspiration for your trip.